finos/finos-parent-pom/README.md

 export GPG_TTY=$(tty)

+If this doesn't solve it, you can `brew install pinentry-mac` and add `pinentry-program /usr/local/bin/pinentry-mac` to your `~/.gnupg/gpg-agent.conf`.

 ## Docker integration
 Run `mvn install -Pdocker` to build a Docker image; you'll need to add a `Dockerfile` in the Maven module root folder, below an example:
 ```